barnardb/devaut/README.md

 The current branch is pushed by default, or you can specify the commit-ish (branch, commit, HEAD, …) to use.

 Each commit is validated and pushed individually, or you can `push --all-at-once`.

+Use `--dry-run` to do everything *except* the final push.
+This is a convenient way to validate commits in a clean environment without pushing.

 You'll get an error message and non-zero exit status if there's nothing to push, but you can `push --if-needed` to have your shell keep its cool.